top of page

 • Inactivity Wipe (Auto Data Purge)

-• Screenshot Detection
+• Screenshot Prevention

 • Private Closed Network (Even other users can’t find you)